A Beer Guide to Iceland

 Ölgerðin Egils Skallagrímsson

 One of "the big guys" in Iceland beer (think Anheuser-Busch or MillerCoors).
-Egils is the oldest beer producing factory in Iceland, and has been one of the most popular breweries in Iceland since the beer ban was lifted.
+Egils is the oldest beer producing factory in

 - Egils Gull